davidaw8/tagging/README.md

 This programs takes a text message and using google dialogflow classifies it into a category.
-Categories vary between not interested, interested, set up and meeting, and stop sending messages to the user.
+Categories vary between not interested, interested, set up a meeting, and stop sending messages to the user.
+Dialogflow was trained using some previously existing texts that were then classified and then marked as tagged correctly or incorrectly.